Vitomir84/Statistics-and-probability/README.md

 ##### [Explanation of gradient and programming of gradient descent from the scratch and plotting for several epochs](https://github.com/Vitomir84/Statistics-and-probability/blob/master/Gradient%20and%20programming%20gradient%20descent.ipynb)

 This code is essence of machine learning.
 Understending how gradient descent works is the most fundamental thing.
-It will easises to understand it how it works on linear regression, then it will be no pain to understand how it works in Deep Learning, Reinforcment learing function approximation and how more advanced optimisers works (e.g. famous Adam).
+It is easier to understand it how it works on linear regression, and then it will be no pain to understand how it works in Deep Learning, Reinforcment learing function approximation and how more advanced optimisers works (e.g. famous Adam).

 ##### [Creating ROC curve from the scratch](https://github.com/Vitomir84/Statistics-and-probability/blob/master/Creating%20ROC%20curve.ipynb)